tiyajp/hydejack-starter-kit/example/_posts/2019-07-22-beauty-of-Go.md

 Issues that were plaguing the software engineering horizon at Google were:

- 1. slow builds(builds would sometime take as long as an hour to complete) 1.uncontrolled dependencies
+ 1. slow builds(builds would sometime take as long as an hour to complete)
+ 1. uncontrolled dependencies
- 1.each programmer using a different subset of the language
+ 1. each programmer using a different subset of the language
  1. poor program understanding (code hard to read, poorly documented, and so on)
  1. duplication of effort
  1. cost of updates